By: Samuel S. Schimelpfenig, MD, FAAP

 Especially since downhill skiing and snowboarding involve high speeds, injuries can happen.
 Sprains and broken bones are the most common ones and can happen from falls or from running into objects on the slopes.
 Although rare, life-threatening injuries are also possible in both sports.

 Falling on an outstretched hand or shoulder is a common injury for snowboarders.
 For mild injuries, treatment should include rest, ice, compression, and elevation (RICE).
 Severe pain that makes it difficult to move or continue skiing or riding may signal a broken bone or dislocated joint.
 Call the ski patrol for help.

 Lower extremity injuries

-All concussions are serious, and all athletes with suspected concussions should not return to play until they see a doctor.
+All concussions are serious, and anyone with a suspected concussion should not return to play (in this case, to the slopes) until they see a doctor.